Set Up Search Customizations

 - Under Custom Synonym Groups, click New to start a synonym group, or Edit to change an existing group.

 - Add two to six synonyms per group.
 A synonym can be any word or phrase.
 No special characters.

 - Choose a language for the synonym group by clicking on a language name, then clicking the right arrow.

 And, voila!
 Now customers won’t wind up empty-handed, even when they use variations of a term.
 In Capricorn’s community, for example, a search for expresso now turns up discussions, articles, and other results that use the term espresso.

-Later in this module, we discuss how to use data about users’ search terms to create synonym groups that serve your community.
+Later in this module, we discuss how to use reports with data about users’ search terms to create synonym groups that serve your community.